syncfusion-content/xamarin-docs/Xamarin/Radio-Button/Getting-Started.md

 # Getting Started with Xamarin Radio Button (SfRadioButton)

-This section explains the steps required to configure the [SfRadioButton](https://www.syncfusion.com/xamarin-ui-controls/xamarin-radio-button) control in a real-time scenario and provides a walk-through on some of the customization features available in `SfRadioButton` control.
+This section explains the steps required to configure the [Xamarin Radio Button](https://www.syncfusion.com/xamarin-ui-controls/xamarin-radio-button) (SfRadioButton) control in a real-time scenario and provides a walk-through on some of the customization features available in `SfRadioButton` control.

 ## Assembly deployment